1. Main Features of the Gazetteer

 In Sections 1.1-1.3 of this introduction we discuss each of these aspects.
 In Section 1.4, we discuss the need for a fixed general-purpose geographical reference frame for Great Britain and propose that the historic counties are the only sensible choice for such a reference frame.

 1.1 Place Name Index

-Over 50,000 place names are included alongside their National Grid reference.
+Over 250,000 place names are included alongside their National Grid reference and their longitude and latitude.
 The aim is to include every settlement (above isolated houses and farmsteads) which has a distinct name and identity.
 This includes hamlets, villages, towns and cities.
 Each district within an urban area which has a distinct name and identity has been included as a separate entry.
+The communities of Wales and the civil parishses of England also have separate entries.
+Landscape features are also featured, including bays, beaches, lakes, ponds, marshes, islands, hills, mountains, valleys, woods and coastal features (headlands and points).
 Places whose names have more than one standard spelling are included under each spelling.
-Similarly, places with Welsh and English or Gaelic and English names are listed under both.
+Similarly, places with Welsh and English or Gaelic and English names are listed under both, with cross-referencing.

 1.2 The Historic Counties of Great Britain

 Full details of the historic county within which each place lies are included.